 In the pilot phase, the primary goals are to start bringing in IT and DevOps teams to go through infrastructure and operations to setup Docker applications.
 An important part of this phase is to “IT-ize” the Docker containers to run a pilot in the IT production so that IT operations team can start managing them.
 This phase requires that IT operations manage dual stacks:

 - Virtualization platforms like VMware vCenter and vSphere infrastructure for virtual machines (VMs)

 - New infrastructure for running Docker application containers

 Management systems and software tools will be needed in four primary areas:

-- Build Docker infrastructure: Carve out a new Docker infrastructure consisting of a farm of Docker hosts to run containers alongside with traditional virtualization platforms and hybrid clouds.
+- Build Docker infrastructure.
+Carve out a new Docker infrastructure consisting of a farm of Docker hosts to run containers alongside with traditional virtualization platforms and hybrid clouds.

-- Build your delivery pipeline: DevOps products can offer CI/CD workflows for continuous integration and continuous deployment of Docker images.
+- Build your delivery pipeline.
+DevOps products can offer CI/CD workflows for continuous integration and continuous deployment of Docker images.

-- Vulnerability testing of containers: Server automation tools can be used to do SCAP vulnerability testing of Docker images.
+- Vulnerability testing of containers.
+Server automation tools can be used to do SCAP vulnerability testing of Docker images.

 Step 3: Production

 Governance, change control, CMDB integration, and quota management are some of the ways enterprise can start governing the usage of Docker as it grows in the enterprise.
 Container sprawl reduction through reclamation are additional processes that need to be automated at this level.

 We believe that using this three-step phased approach to introducing Docker, with increasing sophisticated usage and automation, will make it easy to test drive and productize Docker inside enterprises.